 People from all walks of life in Tibetan are familiar with arias.
 They would often sing it during all the social gathering, religious festivals and even while walking lonely in remote places.

 Tibetan Opera was started by Thangtong Gyalpo in 14th Century.
 He was born to the peasant family in Shigatse County in 1361.
 As a child, he was sent to the Local monastery to learn about Buddhist Philosophy.
 During his childhood in the monastery, he is a smart child and easily able to learn everything.
 Later he came to Lhasa for further his studies.
 In Lhasa, he found many people are not able to cross the river in the boat for they don’t have money to pay for.
 He begs the boatmen to let these people cross for free of cost, instead of letting them cross for free, the boatmen have beaten Thangtong Gyalpo.
-After this incident, he has generated the very strong desire to build the bridge over the River.
+After this incident, he has generated a very strong desire to build the bridge over the River.

 He selected seven sisters from his labor during the construction of a bridge at Chowo Ri.
 He thought them songs and dances, with them he formed a first Tibetan opera troupe.
 Girls wearing beautiful costumes, they traveled around Tibet performing to raise funds for the projects.
 The girls sang and dance while the yogi himself beat the Drum and cymbal.
 Tibetan is so impressed with the performance and they hailed the girls as the goddess.
 Since then they are known as Ache Lhasa (Sister Goddess).
 After a while, the performance of Tibetan opera itself is called Ache Lhamo.